 Our civil projects group has been a part of developing large areas of infrastructure for many community colleges, ports, cities, industrial facilities, and Navy installations around the Northwest.
-We have worked at Green River Community College for the past 15 years and have upgraded major sections of their infrastructure and assisted in the design of numerous new buildings.
+We have worked at Green River Community College (GRCC) for the past 15 years and have upgraded major sections of their infrastructure and assisted in the design of numerous new buildings.
 They seem very appreciative and happy with our work, which is fulfilling.
 We have worked with the Navy for more than 20 years on over 200 projects, and have won numerous awards for our work.
 These and so many more clients are an important part of our civil and survey practice yesterday, today, and tomorrow.

 Celebrating the Project